cms-tau-pog/TauIDSFs/README.md

 antiEleSF     = antiEleSFTool.getSFvsEta(eta,genmatch)
 antiMuSF      = antiMuSFTool.getSFvsEta(eta,genmatch)
 ```
-The uncertainty id obtained in a similar way.
+The uncertainty is obtained in a similar way as above.

 ### DM-dependent tau energy scale